-A submitted all the information required by Notice 97-19, as modified by Notice 98-34, including any additional information requested by the Service after review of the submission.
+A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.
+Accordingly, based solely on the information submitted and the representations made, it is concluded that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.